 Staying Knowledgeable About Your Products and Services

 Quality customer service has become a lost art over the years as companies rush to scale their business without adequately training new staff and structuring their departments efficiently.
-Unfortunately, customers have begun settling for poor customer service experiences from service departments who don't truly understand their own products and services.
-This can be extremely disappointing to customers who expect
+Unfortunately, customers have begun settling for poor customer service experiences from service departments that don't truly understand their own products and services.
+This can be extremely disappointing to customers who expect companies to stand behind their services and provide adequate levels of support.
+This is why it is so important that customer service members stay up to date with all of the companies offering and consistently offer a seamless support experience to their customers.

 Displaying Empathy and Patience